-To inform development in accordance with the Aokautere Structure Plan, Council has prepared the Aokautere Masterplan, which includes the Stormwater Management Strategy.
-While the Masterplan has no statutory weight it can, and will, be taken into account by Council and other decision-makers when considering proposals under the District Plan and should inform applications within the Aokautere Greenfield Residential Area.
-The Stormwater Management Strategy is intended to provide context for the development of Stormwater Management Plans and assist with implementing the stormwater management approach for the Aokautere Greenfield Residential Area set out in Policies 4.7 to 4.11.
+To inform development in accordance with the Aokautere Structure Plan, Council has prepared the Aokautere Masterplan.
+While the Masterplan has no statutory weight it can be taken into account by Council and other decision-makers when considering proposals under the District Plan and should inform applications within the Aokautere Residential Area.